 I know I’ve been saying this a lot lately, but you need business cards that stand out.
 Especially in big trade shows and business events, your business cards have to be memorable enough to give a great impression.
 Your business cards need to have exceptional quality both in their design and material to achieve this.

-Seriously though, in a pile of business cards, yours need to stand out to be seen.
-There are a number of ways you can do this.
+Your design is fully your own, but for everything else, we got you covered.
 PrintPlace.com has a lot of options from paper, coating, color, and cutting options to create your unique business cards.

 Today I’m going to talk with you about putting the finishing touches on your business card.
 First, let’s talk about paper type.
-We offer fourteen point uncoated, one-sided gloss and two-sided gloss.
+We offer 14 pt. uncoated, one-sided gloss and two-sided gloss.

 Now that you’ve chosen your paper and coating options, let’s talk about die cuts.
 We offer a one-fourth and one-eighth radius.
 You should know the benefits of choosing a die cut for your business cards.
-Click the link below to see the video.
+Click this link to see the die cut business card video.

 Overall what I suggest is for you to see and touch the options yourself.
-Click the link in the top of the description to receive our free sample pack.
+Click this link to receive our free sample pack.

 Thanks for listening, I’m Katie from PrintPlace.com.
 Don’t forget to subscribe right here and we’ll see you next week.